blalor/blalor.github.io/jekyll/_posts/blog/2019-05-25-the-smokies-from-above.md

 Confirming the adage that "stuff expands to fill available space" I grabbed my drone at the last minute because I had the room (sort of).
 I don't use it much, and traveling with it on the bike is kind of a pain in the ass.
 But if I only use it on this trip to get these shots it'll have been worth it.

 The Smokies are amazing and photos from the ground never do the views justice.
-I think these do, however.
+I think these do, however.<!--more-->

 {% include exif-image.html img=page.images.dji_0176_jpg %}
 {% include exif-image.html img=page.images.dji_0177_jpg %}